brgillis/SHE_Validation/SHE_Validation_PSF/doc/doc_module.md

 ### Validation Test: T-SHE-000002-PSF-lambda

-Estimate PSF model residuals at star positions and compare with suitable expected distribution (e.g. chi^2) with e.g. KL test (ANT: should this be KS-test?)
+Estimate PSF model residuals at star positions and compare with suitable expected distribution (e.g. chi^2) with e.g.

-This test is defined in the WL Validation doc in VAL-WL-SHE-0020.
+KS test.

 ### Rationale:

 Ensures that the object PSF model captures the correct wavelength dependence for stars.

-### Test Cases:
+### Test Case: TC-SHE-100003-PSF-lambda-ell

-#### TC-SHE-100003-PSF-lambda-ell

 Approximate PSF from broad-band magnitudes compared to precise PSF from spectroscopic data, effect on ellipticity.

-##### Test Procedure:
+#### Test Procedure:

-**[Major concern raised over this test as checking wavelength dependence.]**

-1. For every star i, use the spectral information to create the precise reference PSF Ipsf,i(⃗x) as function of position ⃗x for the star SED and the star position.
+1. For every star i, use the spectral information to create the precise reference PSF I_psf,i(g) as function of position g for the star SED and the star position.
-1. Emulate broad-band magnitudes of the star by utilising the star SED and the broad-band filter curves.
+2. Emulate broad-band magnitudes of the star by using the star SED, broad-band filter curves, and templates provided by PHZ.
-1. Construct an approximate, interpolated PSF model Iˆ (⃗x) of the star by making use of psf ,i the emulated broad-band magnitudes only.
+3. Construct an approximate, interpolated PSF model Ihat_psf,i(g) of the star by making use of the emulated broad-band magnitudes only.
-1. Compute the unweighted quadrupole moments Q and Qˆ from I kl,i kl,i respectively; k, l = 1, 2 are the components of the 2D tensor Qkl,i.
+4. Compute the unweighted quadrupole moments Q_kl,i and Qhat_kl,i from I_psf,i(g) and Ihat_psf,i(g), respectively;
+   k, l = 1, 2 are the components of the 2D tensor Q_kl,i.
-1. Compute from Qkl,i, Qˆkl,i, respectively:
+5. Compute from Q_kl,i, Qhat_kl,i, respectively:
-   (⃗x) and Iˆ psf,i psf,i
-   (⃗x),
-   • the ellipticity components eij , eˆij j = 1, 2 are the ellipticity components.
+   - The ellipticity components e_ij, ehat_ij, where j = 1, 2 are the ellipticity components.
-1. Obtain difference between reference and estimated, approximate quantities, and their scatter (around zero by construction).
+6. Obtain difference between reference and estimated, approximate quantities, and their scatter (around zero by construction).

-### Issues:
+### Test Case: TC-SHE-100004-PSF-lambda-R2

-* For running on emulated images, precise input SEDs are needed.
-This will require a data product providing this from somewhere (EXT, SPE, SIR?).
-* Unweighted moments might not be the best choice
+Approximate PSF from broad-band magnitudes compared to precise PSF from spectroscopic data, effect on size.

+#### Test Procedure:

+1. For every star i, use the spectral information to create the precise reference PSF I_psf,i(g) as function of position g for the star SED and the star position.
+2. Emulate broad-band magnitudes of the star by using the star SED, broad-band filter curves, and templates provided by PHZ.
+3. Construct an approximate, interpolated PSF model Ihat_psf,i(g) of the star by making use of the emulated broad-band magnitudes only.
+4. Compute the unweighted quadrupole moments Q_kl,i and Qhat_kl,i from I_psf,i(g) and Ihat_psf,i(g), respectively;
+   k, l = 1, 2 are the components of the 2D tensor Q_kl,i.
+5. Compute from Q_kl,i, Qhat_kl,i, respectively:
+   - The sizes R^2, Rhat^2.
+6. Obtain difference between reference and estimated, approximate quantities, and their scatter (around zero by construction).

 ## PSF Spatial Validation